godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 into any number of scenes.
 This feature helps you break down and organize your game's different components.

-You can create as many scenes as you'd like and save them to the disk with the ``.tscn`` extension, which stands for "text scene".
+You can create as many scenes as you'd like and save them as files with the ``.tscn`` extension, which stands for "text scene".
 The ``Label.tscn`` file from the previous lesson was an example.
 We call those files "Packed Scenes" as they pack information about your scene's content.